EPCCed/archer2-intro-package/_episodes/08-nextsteps.md

 There are a number of different options for practical work during this session.
 The challenges below include: exploring your own work; and an extended example using a parallel HPC application.
-If you have something else you want to use the session for (e.g. to discuss things with the instructors/helpers as described above) then please feel free to do this.
 The idea of the session is to help you bootstrap your use of ARCHER2 and this will differ from individual to individual!

 > ## Exploring your work using ARCHER2